jyepez26/Climate-Project/README.md

 ### Bivariate Analysis
 I next moved on to looking into some of the relationships between mutliple columns.
+I first wanted to figure out the most destructive events.
+Therefore, I plotted the average damage of each type of event and took the top 10 most destructive event types to display in the plot.
+These findings show that tornadoes, TSTM (low risk thunderstorm) wind, and hail caused the most damage by a long amount.
+<iframe
+  src="assets/avg_damage_by_event_plot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ```
 Woah, look at this cool code: System.out.print(hello world)